How to Contest a Will in Texas

 REASON 4 FOR CONTESTING A WILL…

 Wills are legal documents.
 As such, they are subject to laws and requirements that mandate that they are drafted, handled, and executed in a specific way.
 When that is absent, all or part of the will may be thrown out.

 For those who are looking to contest a will, having a lawyer who can go through the fine print can help you find the legal grounds to challenge the will.

 Who is Allowed to Contest a Will in Texas?

 There are not many restrictions on who is allowed to contest a will in Texas.

 Basically, anyone with a stake is allowed by Section 55.001 of the Texas Estates Code to contest the legality of the will.
 This individual is allowed to submit evidence and call witnesses or do whatever they need to do to make their case.

 However, the contesting party must prove a pecuniary interest in the estate.
 In other words, they must have some financial stake tied to the estate being disbursed by the will.
 The individual must be able to prove that they have a financial stake, or they are unlikely to be heard by the court.

-If so, you’ll need the aid of a skilled probate litigation attorney.
+If so, you’ll need the aid of a skilled inheritance dispute attorney.
 The Dallas attorneys at Lindquist Wood Edwards LLP are proud to announce we have expanded our practice to include probate law.